-Prerequisites: EXPL 200 or permission, an approved learning contract, permission of the Office of Experiential Programs, and designation of an appropriate academic advisor experience to enhance professional and career development.
+Prerequisites: EXPL 200 or permission, an approved learning contract, permission of the Office of Experiential Programs, and designation of an appropriate academic advisor

+Description: This course offers the student the opportunity to reflect upon previous experiences and build on current experience to enhance professional and career development.
 The student is expected to transfer theory into extended application and practice.
 The student will reflect and apply the HU core competencies towards their previous experience, current experience and academic programs in preparation for their future career.
 The Applied Practice assists the student in the completion of their ePortfolio.
 It is an alternative to 365 Internship; the student needs to complete one or the other.
 Limited to the student enrolled in an HU Online Program.
 Offered as needed.